-Name of subsidiary Principal activities Country of incorporation/ business Proportion (%) of ownership interest 2013 2012 Held by the Company BRC China Li mited Dormant Hong Kong 100 100 ^ BRC Prefab S Gdn.
+Name of subsidiary Principal activities Country of incorporation/business Proportion (%) of ownership interest 2014 2013 Held by the Company BRC China Limited Dormant Hong Kong 100 100 ^ BRC Prefab Sdn.
 Bhd.
-Prefabrication, manufacturing and sale, and trading of steel products Prefabrication, Malaysia 70 70 @ BRC Prefab H Holdings Sdn.
-Bhd. manufacturing and sale, and trading of steel products Malaysia 100 100 Eva Investme ents Pte Ltd Investment holding Singapore 100
+Sale and trading of steel products Malaysia 70 70 @ BRC Prefab Holdings Sdn.
+Bhd.
+Prefabrication, manufacturing and sale, and trading of steel products Malaysia 100 100 Eva Investments Pte Ltd Dormant Singapore 100 100

-- # The subsidiary is audited by Cheung & Yue, Certified Public Accountants.
-The subsidiary is submitting an application for de-registration to the Company Registry of Hong Kong. - ^ The subsidiary is audited by Roger Yue, Tan & Associates. - @ Audited by a member firm of Ernst & Young Global in Malaysia. - \\ Not required to be audited for the current financial year.
+The subsidiary is audited by Cheung & Yue, Certified Public Accountants.
+The subsidiary is in the process of applying for de-registration to the Company Registry of Hong Kong.

+^ The subsidiary is audited by Roger Yue, Tan & Associates.

+@ Audited by a member firm of Ernst & Young Global in Malaysia

+\\ Not required to be audited.